 The field of bioinformatics and computational biology is a rapidly emerging area with the potential to advance scientific discovery to the degree required to solve many of the challenging biological problems of the 21st century.
 WSU has a rich history of fostering the kind of interdisciplinary science that is needed in such an endeavor.
 WSU computer scientists, in collaboration with leading plant scientists and microbiologists both at WSU and world-wide, are working on projects that include genome discovery for economically important plant crops, vaccine development, decoding the evolutionary history of microbes, and understanding the functional basis for genes and proteins involved in bioenergy and renewables.
 Recent and ongoing projects include:

-- Developing algorithms for microbiology applications including microbial evolution and phylogenetic tree reconstruction, epidemiology, vaccine development, and controlling antibiotic resistance.
+- Developing models and algorithms for microbiology applications including microbial evolution and phylogenomics, epidemiology, vaccine development, and bacterial source tracking.

 - Developing scalable parallel algorithms for data-intensive biological applications using next-generation supercomputers.
-Target parallel architecutres include massively parallel distributed and shared memory supercomputers, cloud computing platforms, and multicore hardware accelerators.
+Target parallel architectures include massively parallel distributed and shared memory supercomputers, cloud computing platforms, and multicore hardware accelerators.

 - Developing algorithms for protein and metabolite identification in complex mixtures by high-throughput mass spectrometry.